Official Tourism Website for Hampshire

 Other famous literary figures connected with Hampshire include Thomas Hardy whose novels were set in an imaginary Wessex and 'Upper Wessex' on Hardy's map is Hampshire.

-Arthur Conan Doyle, author of Sherlock Holmes, lived in Portsmouth and is buried in Minstead churchyard in the New Forest.
+Author of Sherlock Holmes, lived in Portsmouth and is buried in Minstead churchyard in the New Forest.

-You can discover more about famous faces in Hampshire or follow in the footsteps of our local authors with our range of circular walks.
+You can discover more about famous faces in Hampshire or follow in the footsteps of our local authors with our range of walks.